-Does the thought of taking a family vacation to Walt Disney World seem impossible for your budget?
-I used to think the same thing.
-Having just taken our first family trip to Disney, I’m now happy to say that it really is possible to take a family vacation to Disney World for under $3000!
-Our trip was truly magical!
-Here are a few ways we made the most out of our Disney vacation while spending the least.
+Having just taken our first family trip to Disney, I’m now happy to say it’s really is possible to take a family vacation to Disney World for under $3000!

 I feel like we’ve been talking about going to Disney forever.

 Without ever truly looking into the price we shrugged it off each year assuming we couldn’t afford it.
 I mean a vacation to the greatest place on Earth over a thousand miles away surely would cost more than our annual vacation in Ocean City, NJ only three short hours away.

 Well, who would have thought that getting pregnant with our third child would lead to our first family trip to Disney World?
 Well in our case, that’s exactly what happened!

 I began thinking about just how much our life was going to change once our new little family member arrived.
 Then it came to me…how great would it be if we could take one last special trip as a family of four.
 Somewhere that the kids could only dream of going (and at the time thought we could only dream of affording).
 So I looked at the Disney website just to get a ballpark figure about how much a trip would cost.